developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/alert/index.md

 A: Please contact your Zebra sales representative for information about accessing early-release software.

 **Q: Does the SimulScan Template Builder work with NextGen SimulScan?**<br>
-A: No. The existing Template Builder tool will not work with NextGen SimulScan.
-A new Template Build compatible with NextGen SimulScan will be available according to the schedule shown in the table above.
+A: A new version of [Template Builder for NextGen SimulScan](https://ng-simulscan.zebra.com/) is now available.

-**Q: Does the SimulScan Template Builder work with NextGen SimulScan?**<br>
+**Q: Is Template Builder required to use NextGen SimulScan APIs?**<br>
-A: No. The Template Builder is no longer available and is not required for using NextGen SimulScan APIs.
+A: No. The Template Builder is not required for using NextGen SimulScan APIs.

 -----